BartSte/snapshot/README.md

 # TODO:

+- [ ] Configure `cmake --install` for both static and shared qt builds.
+This is needed after building the project from source.
-- [ ] Does the tarball work when you do a symlink to the bash script?
+    - [ ] Ensure that the tarball can also be made using the --shared option.
-- [ ] lib folder:
-  - Check the list of shared libs in the docs.
-Filter out the libs that are not
-    needed:
-    - I see audio apps, I do not need this.
-    - I still see libstdc++ and other c libraries.
-Should these be provided by the system?
+      - The current issue is that the needed plugins are not added by the install command.
+Therefore, the tarball does not work.
 - [ ] Cross compile for raspberry pi
 - [ ] Release a 64bit and a 32bit version of the app
 - [ ] Add to docs: